-5.3.3 Horizontal position information
+4.3.3 Horizontal position information

-The center lightbar provides horizontal guidance from the focus to the guidance line.
+The center lightbar can provide offline guidance (left/right) and the right lightbar can provide reach (in/out) guidance.
 For more information, refer to the On-screen Lightbars guide or the External Lightbars guide.